 - Project confidence, exude positivity and try to enjoy the experience as much as possible.
 You will make a great impression on every firm if you seem like you are genuinely happy to be there.
 Although the interview process can be nerve-wracking, focus on the fact that you’re meeting with bright, personable and interesting people who are excited to get to know you better.

 - The allotted interview time will fly by, so do your best to quickly turn the interview into a friendly yet professional conversation.
-Do this by asking genuine questions that show you are actively listening, including questions about your interviewer’s experiences at the firm.
+Do this by asking genuine questions that reflect the things that matter to you and show you are actively engaged in the conversation.

 - Write down key conversation points on the back of the business card you received from your interviewer right after the interview.
 That way, you can refer to a specific conversation point when you draft your thank-you email that night.